-OAKLAND, CA – Community Bank of the Bay (CBYAA), a San Francisco Bay Area commercial bank with full service offices in Oakland and Danville, and two business offices in the Silicon Valley, reported unaudited financial results for its quarter and year ending December 31, 2016.
+OAKLAND, CA – Community Bank of the Bay (CBYAA), a San Francisco Bay Area commercial bank with full service offices in Oakland, Danville and San Mateo, reported unaudited financial results for its fourth quarter and year ending December 31, 2018.

-Non-performing assets decreased $650 thousand to $2.0 million in the fourth quarter and now represents 1.1 percent of total loans.
-Year-to-date, non-performing assets have been reduced by $1.8 million.
-The allowance for loan losses represents 1.70 percent of total loans at year end.
+- Non-performing assets decreased $302.0 thousand during the fourth quarter and totaled $949.0 thousand at December 31, 2018, representing 0.3 percent of total loans.
+The allowance for loan losses represents 1.08 percent of total loans at quarter end.

 About Community Bank of the Bay